 West Toronto Railpath

 The West Toronto Railpath is a 2.1 km multi-modal human-powered trail that runs north to south through Toronto’s Junction Triangle.
 Built on an abandoned rail line, WTR as a safe, car-free, linear park, gives our programming a unique urban space to observe, learn and activate.
 Since opening in 2009, it’s naturalized ecology has become a canvas for art, and a catalyst for major neighbourhood changes and connections.
-The George Chuvalo Neighbourhood Centre near the Wallace bridge has became our main hub for all drop off/pick up activities.
+The George Chuvalo Neighbourhood Centre near the Wallace bridge has became our main hub for all our day camps’ drop off/pick up activities.

 George Chuvalo Neighbourhood Centre - Front entrance